ACCESSLab/vision_control/README.md

 ---
 ### Camera
-The camera used in our experimental setup is <a target="_blank" href="https://www.leopardimaging.com/product-category/usb30-cameras/"> Leopard USB3.0 box camera </a> with following intrinsic parameters determined using the technique presented in <a target="_blank" href="https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html">OpenCV</a>.
+The camera used in our experiment is <a target="_blank" href="https://www.leopardimaging.com/product-category/usb30-cameras/"> Leopard USB3.0 box camera </a> with following intrinsic parameters determined using the technique presented in <a target="_blank" href="https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html">OpenCV</a>.
 <!-- ### Camera calibration -->
 Intrinsic calibration matrices are the following.
 * The images in the dataset are already undistorted/corrected.